Vision Problems: Living With Poor Eyesight

 - In the kitchen and bathroom, mark the settings for the faucets that provide the right water temperature.
 To prevent overfilling a sink or bathtub, mark the water level you want with a strip of waterproof tape or a waterproof marker.

-- Mark the areas around stairways and ramps with paint or tape, preferably with a high-contrast color such as dark tape on light carpeting.
+- Mark the areas around stairways and ramps with paint or tape.
+A high-contrast color such as dark tape on light carpeting works best.

 Avoid potential hazards